ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 ANS Utility Working Conference

-To recognize the commercial nuclear power plant(s) that demonstrate outstanding achievements in performance.
+The Utility Achievement Award recognizes the commercial nuclear power plant(s) that demonstrate outstanding achievements in performance.

 The award consists of an engraved plaque that is presented each year in conjunction with the ANS Utility Working Conference (UWC).